Broadband speeds: A guide for consumers to the new Code of Practice

 2. Information where broadband is sold

 Some ISPs use technology that means customers may not be able to get the maximum advertised speed.
-If so, these ISPs should:
+For these technologies, ISPs should:

 - give customers an estimate of the maximum speed they can get;